tristanpenman/valijson/README.md

 ## Regular Expression Engine

 When enforcing a 'pattern' property, a regular expression engine is used.
 By default, the default regular expression (`DefaultRegexEngine`) uses `std::regex`.
-Unfortunaltey, `std::regex` has no protection against catastrophic backtracking and the implementation in gcc is so suboptimal that it can easily lead to segmentation faults.
+Unfortunately, `std::regex` has no protection against catastrophic backtracking and the implementation in gcc is so suboptimal that it can easily lead to segmentation faults.

 This behaviour can be customised by implementing a wrapper for alternative regular expression engine.